Justus Frantz: Life

-Frantz began playing piano at the age of ten and later studied with Eliza Hansen and Wilhelm Kempff at the Hochschule für Musik und Theater Hamburg under a scholarship from the Studienstiftung des deutschen Volkes, or German National Scholarship Foundation.
-In 1967, Frantz and Claus Kanngießer won the second prize at the international music competition of the ARD playing as a cello and piano duo, marking the beginning of his international career.
-He first played with the Berlin Philharmonic Orchestra, conducted by Herbert von Karajan in 1970.
-In 1975, he played in his United States debut concert with the New York Philharmonic Orchestra conducted by Leonard Bernstein, who became his lifelong friend.
+Frantz began playing piano at the age of ten and later studied with Eliza Hansen and Wilhelm Kempff at the Hochschule für Musik und Theater Hamburg under a scholarship from the Studienstiftung des deutschen Volkes.
+In 1967, Frantz and Claus Kanngießer won the second prize at the international music competition of the ARD as a cello and piano duo, marking the beginning of his international career.

+Frantz played with the Berlin Philharmonic Orchestra, conducted by Herbert von Karajan, in 1970.
+In 1975 he played in the United States for the first time with the New York Philharmonic Orchestra conducted by Leonard Bernstein, who became his lifelong friend.
 Other conductors with whom he has played include Carlo Maria Giulini and Rudolf Kempe.
 He founded the Schleswig-Holstein Musik Festival in 1986 and became a UNHCR Goodwill Ambassador in 1989, a post from which he has since retired.
-He also founded the Philharmonia of the Nations in 1995.
-From September 2013 is musical director of The Israel Sinfonietta Beersheba.
+He also founded the Philharmonie der Nationen in 1995.
+In September 2013 he was appointed musical director of the Israel Sinfonietta Beer Sheva in Beersheba, Israel.

-In May 2024 Frantz outed himself as bisexual.
-He had during his life different same-sex partnerships.
+In May 2024 Frantz came out as bisexual, and said he had had several long same-sex partnerships over the years.